 Safety was defined along the following lines:

 - The bicyclist used the bicycle lane to approach the intersection,

 - the bicyclist used the bicycle box after installation,

 - motorists did not encroach on the stop line or bicycle box,

 - the bicyclist departed the intersection before the motorist and

 - the bicyclist did not make an illegal movement, such as running a red light.

 - Using the bike lane to approach the intersection does not define safety.
 Resulting crash types (right hook, left cross, bicycle-pedestrian collisions) are well-known.
-A bike lane may be more or less safe than approaching the intersection outside the bike lane, depending on traffic conditions, signal phase and the cyclist’s speed and caution.
+A bike lane may be more or less safe than approaching the intersection outside the bike lane, depending on the design and location of the bike lane, traffic conditions, signal phase and the cyclist’s speed and caution.

 - Using the bike box does not define safety.
 Safety is defined by the crash rate, or lacking data on the crash rate, by potential for conflicts.